-In this paper we consider a continuous time principal agent problem with standard moral hazard where the agent is allowed to quit.
-Our main feature is that the principal would hire a new agent when the current agent quits the job, and we shall investigate the time consistency issue from the principal's perspective.
-One particular application of our model is the dynamic firm-worker relationships, c.f.
-Harris-Holmstr\"{o}m \cite{HH}.
+We remark that, while disincentivizing the agent from quitting, the self-enforcing contracts are typically sub-optimal for the principal, or say, such a contract is too expensive for the principal.
+She would rather offer a standard contract, which satisfies the IR constraint only at initial time, and be prepared for a possible quitting of the agent.
+In this paper we consider a continuous time principal agent problem with moral hazard where the agent is allowed to quit.
+The main feature of our model is that the principal would hire a new agent when the current agent quits the job, and we shall investigate the time consistency issue from the principal's perspective.
+One particular application of our model is the dynamic firm-worker relationships, cf. Harris-Holmstr\"{o}m \cite{HH}.
 There is one risk neutral principal and a family of risk averse agents with different types, parametrized by $\th$.
 Unlike the adverse selection problems which involve only one agent but with unknown (to the principal) type, here the principal knows the types of all agents but hires only one at any particular time.
 The principal would pay the agent continuously in time, without lump sum payments.
 The current agent with type $\th$ would quit the job at time $t$ if he prefers the new opportunity from the market, quantified by the dynamic individual rationality $R^\th_t$.
-In he quits at $t$, he will bear a cost $c^\th_t$ and the principal will also suffer a loss $c^P_t$.
+If he quits at $t$, he will incur a cost $c^\th_t$ and the principal will also suffer a loss $c^P_t$.
 The principal will hire a new agent, possibly with a different type $\tilde \th$, and the new agent is also allowed to quit before the expiration date $T$.
 For simplicity, in this paper we assume $R^\th_t, c^\th_t, c^P_t$ are exogenously given and are deterministic.